 Designed to assist in customer retention and drive sales growth, a CRM tool is essentially a platform that allows you to manage your contact and communication with existing and potential customers.

-There is a plethora of CRM tools available on the market that come with various bells and whistles to suit any and every business’s needs.
-The tool that a fully fledged corporate enterprise uses would presumably look quite different to that of a startup’s or a freelancer’s.
+There are a plethora of CRM tools available on the market that come with various bells and whistles to suit any and every business’s needs.
+The tool that a fully-fledged corporate enterprise uses would presumably look quite different to that of a startup’s or a freelancer’s.